gopkg-dev/amazoncaptcha/README.md

 2. `TestSplitAndSaveCaptchaByLetter`: Splits multiple Amazon CAPTCHAs stored in a directory into individual letters and saves them to separate directories for subsequent machine learning modeling.
 3. `TestExtractFeatures`: Calculates image features for each letter extracted from split images, then saves those features to JSON files for further use.
 4. `TestSolveBatch`: Performs batch testing on multiple Amazon CAPTCHAs stored in a directory.
 Each CAPTCHA is solved using the `Solve` function and compared against the expected answer to determine its accuracy.
+5. `TestSolveFromImageFile`: Tests the `SolveFromImageFile` function by creating a temporary test image file, using the function to process the image, and checking the returned result for correctness.
+6. `TestSolveFromURL`: Tests the `SolveFromURL` function by using a mock HTTP server, which serves test data from a URL.
+The function is then used to process the data from the URL, and the returned result is checked for correctness.

+Please refer to the [amazoncaptcha_test.go](amazoncaptcha_test.go) file for the actual test implementations.

 ```shell
 === RUN   TestSolveBatch